Reading time: 4 min

 The brain and spinal cord are designed to give us freedom of movement, but chronic overtraining can fatigue the central nervous system to the point of inefficiency.
 This is called central nervous system fatigue, or CNS fatigue.

-Extending oneself during workouts is one of the leading causes of CNS fatigue, though it can also be caused by poor sleep and nutrition.
+So you might be wondering, what causes CNS fatigue?
+One of the leading causes is extending oneself during workouts, though it can also be caused by poor sleep and nutrition.
 CNS fatigue is thought to be most common among weight lifting and strength training athletes, but it can happen to anyone engaging in high-intensity exercise.
 Plus, everyone has a different work capacity, meaning that some people may be able to endure more strenuous exercise before experiencing CNS fatigue.

 Overtraining and CNS fatigue are sometimes put into the same category, but one is more serious than the other.
 Overtraining is a common side effect of trying a new and rigorous exercise routine, and it can usually be overcome with a few days of adequate rest and nutrition.
 In contrast, CNS fatigue results from chronic muscle fatigue and is more difficult to overcome.